Academy Awards: Rules

 The Best International Feature Film award does not require a U.S. release.
 It requires the film to be submitted as its country's official selection.

-The Best Documentary Feature award requires either week-long releases in both Los Angeles County and New York City during the previous calendar year, or a qualifying award at a competitive film festival from the Documentary Feature Qualifying Festival list (regardless of any public exhibition or distribution), or submission in the International Feature Film category as its country's official selection.
+The Best Documentary Feature award requires either week-long releases in both Los Angeles County and any of the five boroughs of New York City during the previous calendar year, or a qualifying award at a competitive film festival from the Documentary Feature Qualifying Festival list, regardless of any public exhibition or distribution, or submission in the International Feature Film category as its country's official selection.
 The qualifying theatrical runs must meet the same requirements as those for non-documentary films regarding numbers and times of screenings.
-Additionally, a film must have been reviewed by a critic from The New York Times, Time Out New York, the Los Angeles Times, or LA Weekly.
+A film must have been reviewed by a critic from The New York Times, Time Out New York, the Los Angeles Times, or LA Weekly.

-Producers must submit an Official Screen Credits online form before the deadline; in case it is not submitted by the defined deadline, the film will be ineligible for Academy Awards in any year.
+Producers must submit an Official Screen Credits online form before the deadline.
+If it is not submitted by the defined deadline, the film will be ineligible for Academy Awards in any year.
 The form includes the production credits for all related categories.
-Then, each form is checked and put in a Reminder List of Eligible Releases.